 Starting player plays a card in front of them and calls out the point value.

-When a player players a card and takes the total to 31, they peg 2 points.
-Played cards are turned over and the next player begins a new play.
+When a player players a card and takes the total to 31, they score 2 points.
+Played cards are turned over, and the next player begins a new play.

-The remaining players carry on until each player, too, cannot play without taking the total above 31.
+The remaining players carry on until each player cannot play without taking the total above 31.
 When no player can play any card without taking the total above 31, the player who laid the last card scores 1 point.
-If the player, takes the total to exactly 31, they score 2 points instead.
+If the player takes the total to exactly 31, they score 2 points instead.

 When taking turns to play cards, players score points based on the following combinations and events.

 Last person to play card and running total is less than 31

 Score 1 point

 Last person to play card and running total is equal to 31